BJL156/ARM-C-Compiler/README.md

 Builds an abstract syntax tree (AST) that represents the structure of the program.
 It handles declarations, statements, expressions, and control flow.

 ### Code Generation
 Traverses the AST and produces AArch64 assembly.
-It handles function prologues and epilogues, variables, pointers, operators, and the program entry point.
+It handles function prologues and epilogues, variables, pointers, operators, and the program entry point by recognizing the main function.

 ## Build
 > [!NOTE]